Joaquín Moreno

-Joaquín Moreno Garduño (born May 22, 1973) is a Mexican football manager and former player who is the Academy Director and Under-21 manager of Liga MX club Cruz Azul.
+Joaquín Moreno Garduño (born May 22, 1973) is a Mexican football manager and former player who is currently serving as assistant manager of the Cruz Azul U21 team.

 Playing career

 Born in Mexico City, Mexico, Moreno began his football career at Cruz Azul, where he played as a midfielder.
 He was promoted to the first team in 1996 and remained with the club until 2001, making 76 league appearances and scoring one goal.
 During his time with Cruz Azul, he won several titles, including the Invierno 1997 Mexican Primera División, the 1996–97 Copa México, and the CONCACAF Champions' Cup in 1996 and 1997.

 Following his spell at Cruz Azul, Moreno moved to Puebla in 2001, where he played for two seasons.
 He later joined Querétaro for the 2003–2004 season, retiring from professional football shortly thereafter.

 Coaching career

 After retiring as a player, Moreno returned to Cruz Azul in 2009 to begin his post-playing career, initially working with the club's youth and reserve teams.
 Over the years, he held various positions within the club, including head coach of Cruz Azul Hidalgo.
 He was also named interim first-team manager on four occasions, stepping in during periods of managerial transition.

 In addition to his roles at Cruz Azul, Moreno managed Mineros de Fresnillo during the 2022 season, gaining further experience in Liga Premier de México.

 On 8 August 2023, Moreno was named the permanent head coach of Cruz Azul's first team, marking the first time he held the position on a non-interim basis.
 However, his tenure ended on 19 December, when he stepped down from the role following the conclusion of the Apertura 2023.
 Shortly afterward, Moreno was appointed director of the club's reserves and academy system.